maxammann/blog/content/posts/2021-04-30-formal-mode-input/index.md

 categories: [research-blog]
 ---

-In this post we try to model what an attacker can compute.
-Everything which an attacker can deduce from its knowledge should be the input space of the fuzzer.
-That way we can be sure that all attacks which are possible are indeed fuzzed.
+In this post we try to model what an attacker can compute and therefore which attacks tlspuffin should be able to detect and report.
+Everything message, which an attacker can deduce from its knowledge should be the input space of the fuzzer.

-Before we can define what an attacker can deduce from received messages we need to define some concepts.
+Before we can define the capabilities of the attacker more closely, we need to define some concepts.

 ## Term Algebra